-Other local alcohol-related activities are promoted online with engagement and tagging on social media, using lottery, special offers and other tools to make sure that the content is shared and
+Other local alcohol-related activities are promoted online with engagement and tagging on social media, using lottery, special offers and other tools to make sure that the content is shared and that more people come to the event.
+In

 Moscow, Russian Federation, the booming bar scene is supported by digital marketing to attract people to events such as this "Tour de bar" YouTube video, which has been viewed by more than 100 000 people.
 Although it states "18+", there is no age verification process.